Lyberta/Singularity/SingularityScript.md

 ## Tooling

+### Provide detailed progress reports

+Old languages wee limited by old tools, most of them written ad hoc without any clear unifying vision.
+Just people solving immediate problems without thinking big.

+Since we're building the language from scratch, it makes perfect sense to write an IPC mechanism to report progress back to the IDE or similar tools.
+One can easily imagine a live report of the amount of tokens processed, abstract syntax tree built, optimization passes...
+All of this would be fed back to a nice progress bar in the IDE or a web interface to a CI pipeline.

 ### Minimize the usage of the command line

 Yes, we'll need a full toolchain to be able to run on build servers but it doesn't mean we have to go back to the insane mess of cryptic compiler flags.